betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 Perhaps the next most fundamental aspect of scientific computing after languages, compilers and standard libraries is parallelism; the decomposition of a single, large computing task into many smaller tasks that execute simultaneously on separate copies of hardware resources.
 Parallelism can manifest in a myriad of ways in both hardware and software creating significant portability challenges.
+Nonetheless, one critical differentiator is [shared memory vs. distributed memory](https://en.wikipedia.org/wiki/Distributed_memory) parallelism.
+Another critical differentiator is whether parallelism manifests as the same computational task running simultaneously everywhere except on different data (e.g. [Data parallelism](https://en.wikipedia.org/wiki/Data_parallelism)) or something more generalized than this where computational tasks which can be wholly disparate are queued and divvied out to resources as they become available (e.g. Task parallelism).
-A number of technologies are aimed at addressing these challenges.
+A number of technologies are aimed at addressing portability challenges.
 Though their key aim is portability of parallelism, these technologies are referred to as *performance portability* solutions.

-In addition, we identify several commonly used technologies that are available in the form of either *language extensions* or application programming interfaces (APIs) to third party libraries.
+We round out this discussion of resources by identifying several other commonly used technologies that are available in the form of either *language extensions* or application programming interfaces (APIs) to third party libraries.
 Sometimes whether a technology is considered a *language extension* or an *API* isn't always very clear cut.
-That said, API's are also sometimes decomposed into two pieces - a *specification* piece and an *implimentation* piece.
+That said, API's are also sometimes decomposed into two pieces - a *specification* piece and an *implementation* piece.
-This is entirely analagous to programming language specification and implementation described above.
+This is entirely analogous to programming language specification and implementation described above.
-The canonical example of an API that is managed using both of these pieces is the Message Passing Interface (MPI).
+The canonical example of an API that is managed in this way is the [Message Passing Interface (MPI)](https://www.mpi-forum.org/).
+Another example is [OpenGL](https://www.opengl.org/), a graphics programming API (the *L* in OpenGL stands for *Library* but many often treat it as thought it stands for *Language*).
 The MPI API has evolved with time and so has multiple specifications, each versioned.
 The most currently agreed upon MPI interface specification is version 4.0.
 But, there are a number of earlier interface specifications as well.
-MPICH serves as the *reference* implementation of MPI.
+[MPICH](https://www.mpich.org/) serves as a *reference* implementation of MPI.

-Finally, we identify a handful of other programming technologies commonly encountered when contributing to HPC/CSE code projects.
+Finally, we end with a handful of other miscellaneous programming technologies commonly encountered when contributing to HPC/CSE code projects.

+---

 Programming<br>Technology | Versions, Variants<br>and/or Vendors | Other notes
 :---: | :---: | ---: